 Would you like to learn more about birds?
-Tree Swallow nest box projects are wonderful places to watch songbirds as they nest and raise their young.
-And Tree Swallows are perfect birds for close-up, hands-on learning: they are active, attractive, and super-tolerant of people.
+Creating and managing Tree Swallow nest box projects is a wonderful way to learn about songbirds as they nest and raise their young.
+Tree Swallows are perfect birds for close- up, hands-on experiences: they are active, attractive, and super-tolerant of people.
 Best of all, they live right out in the open so you can really see what they're doing.
-They will let you into their lives like no other songbird, and will teach you about songbird reproduction in ways no book can.
+They will let you into their lives like no other songbird, and they will teach you about songbird life and reproduction in ways no book can.

 What is a Tree Swallow nest box project?

-It's a place, usually out in a large open field, where several pairs of Tree Swallows nest near one another in a grid of pole-mounted birdhouses.
+It's a place, usually out in a large open field, where one or more pairs of Tree Swallows nest in pole-mounted nest boxes designed specifically for them.

-Within a project grid each box is spaced roughly 100' from other boxes.
+If a project has multiple boxes, each box is spaced roughly 100' from other boxes.

 Since Tree Swallows defend small territories their boxes can be clustered in one location.
 They don't need to be spread far apart in bluebird trail fashion.

-In fact Tree Swallow projects make enjoyable alternatives to bluebird trails for people living in Canada and the United States who want to conserve birds.
+In fact Tree Swallow projects make enjoyable and alternatives to bluebird trails for people in Canada and the United States who want to conserve birds.

 If you'd like to create your own Tree Swallow Project we can show you how to: